GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

 # Migrating to Containers

 Containers are quickly becoming an industry standard for deployment of software applications.
 The business and technological advantages of containerizing workloads are driving many teams towards moving their applications to containers.
 This demo provides a basic walkthrough of migrating a stateless application from running on a VM to running on [Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).
-It demonstrates the lifecycle of an application transitioning from a typical VM/OS-based deployment to three different containerized cloud infrastructure platforms.
+It demonstrates the lifecycle of an application transitioning from a typical VM/OS-based deployment to a specialized os for containers to a platform for containers better known as [GKE](https://cloud.google.com/kubernetes-engine/).

 ## Table of Contents
 <!-- TOC -->